LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.17.2
+*Released*: 8 February 2024
+- Issue 49560: User permissionsList to default to undefined instead of empty array

 ### version 3.17.1
 *Released*: 6 February 2024
 - Merge release24.2-SNAPSHOT to develop: